Origen: Later life

+Death

 In c.
 249, the Plague of Cyprian broke out.
 In 250, Emperor Decius, believing that the plague was caused by Christians' failure to recognise him as divine, issued a decree for Christians to be persecuted.
 This time Origen did not escape.
 Eusebius recounts how Origen suffered "bodily tortures and torments under the iron collar and in the dungeon; and how for many days with his feet stretched four spaces in the stocks".
 The governor of Caesarea gave very specific orders that Origen was not to be killed until he had publicly renounced his faith in Christ.
 Origen endured two years of imprisonment and torture, but obstinately refused to renounce his faith.
 In June 251, Decius was killed fighting the Goths in the Battle of Abritus, and Origen was released from prison.
 Nonetheless, Origen's health was broken by the physical tortures enacted on him, and he died less than a year later at the age of sixty-nine.
 A later legend, recounted by Jerome and numerous itineraries, places his death and burial at Tyre, but little value can be attached to this.